In This Article

 It’s even more complicated when this relationship is further back in your family tree and happened with your grandparents or great-grandparents.

-And because endogamy rarely only occurs once in a family, most people end up sharing a lot more DNA with their cousins than is expected.
+And because endogamy rarely occurs once in a family, most people end up sharing more DNA with their cousins than is expected.

 When marrying within a specific group, it can be challenging to determine genealogical relationships.